LeeMorinUCF/QMB6358F23/demo_02_version_control/README.md

 9. Now you can pull new content from the upstream to your local machine.

 ```
-git pull upstream master
+git pull upstream main
 ```
-where the pull is from the master branch of the upstream repo and not the orign.
+where the pull is from the main branch of the upstream repo and not the origin.

 10. Now these updates are on your local machine but have not been pushed to your mirror of the repo.

 ```
-git push origin master
+git push origin main
 ```
 will work the same as for any other content you add, except these are already added and committed to the upstream repo.